denizkutluay/WindingHomology/README.md

 # WindingHomology
 Computes the winding homology, the Turaev polynomial, and the Khovanov homology of knotoids.

-Built on top of the code of Bar-Natan’s programto  compute  the  Khovanov  homology  of  knots, see http://katlas.org/wiki/Khovanov_Homology .
+Built on top of the code of Bar-Natan’s program to  compute  the  Khovanov  homology  of  knots, see http://katlas.org/wiki/Khovanov_Homology .

 Knotoids are written in the planar diagram (PD) notation, see http://katlas.org/wiki/Planar_Diagrams .